 Houseplants reconnect us to nature

-A good exposure to dirt and soil is great for connecting us to nature and helping us realign our purpose and unanimity with the planet we live on.
-Active interactions with the house plants/ indoor plants have known to produce the same stress-reducing and calming effects as spending a quality time in the forest.
+Good exposure to dirt and soil is great for connecting us to nature and helping us realign our purpose and unanimity with the planet we live on.
+Active interactions with the house plants/ indoor plants have known to produce the same stress-reducing and calming effects as spending quality time in the forest.

 Tending to houseplants mirrors our self-care behavior